bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Rain
+- Cloudy
-- 92% humidity
+- 94% humidity
-- 4 mph wind
+- 2 mph wind
 - 100% cloud cover
 - 50 AQI 🟩
 - 0.02 inches of rain in the past 24 hours